21r21a12b7/my-webserver-project/README.md

 This repository contains the code for my webserver project, which is a simple website built using HTML and deployed on an EC2 instance .

 Table of Contents
+visit
 Installation
 Usage
 Contributing
 Installation

+visit
+you can see this project by using this : http://3.108.62.111/

 To run this website locally, you can simply clone this repository to your local machine:

 bash